Integrated nanoliter system

 The integrated nanoliter system is a measuring, separating, and mixing device that is able to measure fluids to the nanoliter, mix different fluids for a specific product, and separate a solution into simpler solutions.

-All features of the integrated nanoliter system are specifically designed for controlling very small volume of liquid (referred as microfluidic solutions).
+All features of the integrated nanoliter system are specifically designed for controlling very small volumes of liquid (referred as microfluidic solutions).
 The integrated nanoliter system's scalability depends on what type of processing method the system is based on (refer as technology platform) with each processing method having its advantages and disadvantages.
 Possible uses for the integrated nanoliter system are in controlling biological fluids (refer as synthetic biology) and accurately detecting changes in cells for genetic purposes (such as single-cell gene expression analysis) where the smaller scale directly influences the result and accuracy.

 Features

 The integrated nanoliter system consists of microfabricated fluidic channels, heaters, temperature sensors, and fluorescence detectors.
 The microfabricated fluidic channels (basically very small pipes) act as the main transportation structures for any fluids as well as where reactions occur within the system.
 For the desired reactions to occur, the temperature needs to be adjusted.
 Therefore, heaters are attached to some microfabricated fluidic channels.
 To monitor and maintain the desired temperature, temperature sensors are crucial for successful and desired reactions.
 In order to accurately track the fluids before and after a reaction, fluorescence detectors are used for detecting the movements of the fluids within the system.
 For instance, when a specific fluid passes a certain point where it triggers or excites emission of light, the fluorescence detector is able to receive that emission and calculate the time it takes to reach that certain point.